-The Port will allow access to Port property, subject to Airport security and site safety requirements, and relevant records by City staff for the purposes of the City performing an audit of business licensing records.
+The Port will allow the City staff to access Port property, subject to Airport security and site safety requirements, and to review relevant records by City staff for the purposes of the City performing an audit of business licensing records.
 The frequency of the City's audit will be determined by the City and the Port.